 People get emotional when it comes to money and their decisions around it.
 People are unable to sell at the right time, they try to hold on to stocks losing value as they will not be able to bear the real loss, and sometimes, they buy on wrong analyses and refuse to admit that they are wrong.
 Such biases can hurt one’s finances terribly.

 The more trades you do, the more costs you will bear.
 Moreover, there are short-term and long-term tax implications.
 There is a lot of time and effort involved in trading.
 So, consider what you are spending in terms of time, effort, and money to fulfill your direct investment aspirations and analyze the worth of your endeavours.

 Your Portfolio Vs Index

-Few people who recently started investing in stocks are happy with their performance.
+Few people who recently started investing in stocks in India are happy with their performance.
 My question to them is it’s because of your skills or markets? (bcoz small & mid-cap indexes doubled from march lows)